How do we work on efficiency in international development?

 Efficiency analysis of development projects is often of poor quality.
 This hampers the development of innovative, more cost-effective interventions.
 Therefore, the aim of the Efficiency Lab is twofold:

-The Efficiency Lab panel of experts: Markus Palenberg (The Institute for Development Strategy in Munich, Germany), Pol de Greve (Context, international cooperation) and Antonie de Kemp (Ministry of Foreign Affairs, IOB).
+The Efficiency Lab is supported by a panel of experts, namely: Markus Palenberg (The Institute for Development Strategy in Munich, Germany), Pol de Greve (Context, international cooperation) and Antonie de Kemp (Ministry of Foreign Affairs, IOB).